Need an Australian Partner Visa?

 - All visa applications personally managed by Jeff Harvie RMA (Registered Migration Agent) – not by unqualified local staff while the agent is back in Australia

-- Australian clients find it easier when they see an Aussie face and hear an Aussie accent in our office, and to know we understand each other.
+- Australian clients find it easier when they see an Australian face and hear an Aussie accent in our office, and to know we understand each other.
 No misunderstandings or awkwardness!

 - Free FREE VISA ASSESSMENT FORM (for Australian Partner Visas, Tourist Visas and Family Visas) to see if you do actually qualify for a visa